 - Set up an iPhone to connect to Central Exchange

-- Set up an e-mail client (ex: Mozilla Thunderbird) using secure Imap.
+- Set up an e-mail client using secure IMAP.

 - Shortcut to resolve names quickly when composing e-mail